Work performance platform

 Service design, UX design, UI design, User research

 Kenjiro Taniguchi, Yi-tzu Chang

 Aalto University Campus & Real Estate

-The mental well-being of students is a serious issue for Aalto University.
+The mental wellbeing of students is a serious issue for Aalto University.
 More than twice as many students as the national average are at high risk of study-related burnout, which also affects their academic performance.
 The university has made health and wellbeing a central part of its campus development strategy and is taking steps to address this.
-But given the complexity of the issue, improvements at the university level alone have their limitations.
-This project aims to co-design a service, together with the Aalto community, that serves as a platform for improving student mental well-being and creating a new campus experience.
+But given the complexity of the issue, improvements at the university level alone have its limitations.
+This project aims to co-design a service, together with the Aalto community, that serves as a platform for improving student mental wellbeing and creating new campus experience.

 Our research revealed that students' mental wellbeing is deeply rooted in their daily lives.
 Students are stressed by their ambition of study success, and want to improve their routine.
 Developing social connection is a crucial part of wellbeing, but is also stressful to put effort on.